-The intent of the subject applications is to develop the east parcel with a mixed-use subdivision including 145 single-detached dwellings, two (2) low-rise apartment buildings containing approximately 30 units each, and two (2) commercial blocks.
-Four (4) new municipal roads are proposed to provide access and water and sewer services.
-The east parcel will provide 1.39 hectares (3.4 acres) of parkland located on a portion of the lands outside of the settlement area boundary as 10194549 Canada Limited's land holdings are extensive and include lands outside of the urban boundary on both the east and west parcel lands.
+The intent of the subject applications is to develop the east parcel with a mixed-use subdivision including 193 single-detached dwellings, two (2) low-rise apartment buildings containing approximately 30 units each, and two (2) commercial blocks.
+Seven (7) new municipal roads are proposed to provide access and water and sewer services throughout the subdivision.
+The east parcel will provide 1.83 hectares of parkland located on a portion of the lands outside of the settlement area boundary, as 10194549 Canada Limited's land holdings are extensive and include lands outside of the urban boundary on both the east and west parcel lands.

-The west parcel is proposed to be subdivided into five (5) blocks, providing a light-industrial business park with limited commercial use.
+The west parcel is proposed to be subdivided into seven (7) blocks, providing a light-industrial business park with limited commercial use.
 An adventure park is proposed to be located on the portion of the lands currently designated for commercial use.
-Two (2) new municipal roads are proposed to service the west parcel.
+Access and servicing to the west parcel will be provided through the extension of MacDonald Drive, and the development of one (1) new municipal road.
 The proposed development will be built out in phases.
 While the limits of phasing are not known at this time, phasing is anticipated to be determined based on servicing design and market demand.